theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 <properties
-   pageTitle="Optimieren des Azure-Codes in Visual Studio | Microsoft Azure" description="Erfahren Sie, wie Sie Azure-Tools zur Codeoptimierung in Visual Studio nutzen können, um Ihren Code robuster und leistungsstärker zu machen." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Optimizing your Azure code in Visual Studio | Microsoft Azure" description="Learn about how Azure code optimization tools in Visual Studio help make your code more robust and better-performing." services="visual-studio-online" documentationCenter="na" authors="TomArcher"